codeXing8/LaneRecognition/README.md

 To exclude long but irrelevant edges surrounding the actual lane, the area between the lower image boundary and the vanishing points is masked.
 A triangular mask excludes everything outside this region of interest (ROI).
 Inside the ROI, the approach is applied as described above.
+Furthermore, general filter techniques like gradient limitation and sliding average considering the line parameters where used.

 Since this approach uses a one-dimensional fit (linear), it is mostly useful for linear lane marking shapes.
 In sharp curves, a polynomial fit of higher order or rather a clothoid fit would be necessary.